christopherstj/pathquest-frontend/ARCHITECTURE.md

 - `tabStore.ts` - Navigation state (vanilla Zustand with React hook).
 Note: `activeTab` is derived from URL in MobileNavLayout/DesktopNavLayout, not stored in state.
 State includes:
   - `profileSubTab` - Active sub-tab within Profile tab ("stats" | "peaks" | "journal" | "challenges" | "review")
   - `exploreSubTab` - Active sub-tab within Explore tab (varies by content type)
-  - `exploreBackStack` - Navigation history within Explore tab for back navigation
+  - `exploreBackStack` - Legacy Explore internal history (currently cleared when returning to `/explore` and not used for the primary back affordance)
-  - `lastExplorePath` - Remembers last Explore detail path for "tab memory" (so clicking Explore restores where you were). **Important**: Read via `getTabStore().getState().lastExplorePath` in click handlers to avoid stale closure issues.
+  - `lastExplorePath` - Remembers last Explore detail path for "tab memory" (so clicking Explore can restore where you were). **Important**: Read via `getTabStore().getState().lastExplorePath` in click handlers to avoid stale closure issues.
+This value is explicitly cleared when the user is on `/explore` to prevent stale restoration.
   - `drawerHeight` - Current mobile drawer height for map padding ("collapsed" | "halfway" | "expanded")
   - `isDesktopPanelCollapsed` - Desktop panel collapse state for map padding
   - Actions: `setProfileSubTab`, `setExploreSubTab`, `pushExploreHistory`, `popExploreHistory`, `clearExploreHistory`, `setLastExplorePath`, `setDrawerHeight`, `setDesktopPanelCollapsed`